 The Unknown Known

-Errol spoke with film critic David Edelstein at DOC NYC 2013, and appeared on Huff Post Live to discuss his latest film on former Secretary of Defense Donald Rumsfeld.
+Errol spoke with film critic David Edelstein at DOC NYC 2013, and appeared on Huff Post Live to discuss his latest film about former Secretary of Defense Donald Rumsfeld.

 The Murders of Gonzago

-Errol was interviewed by Stephen Colbert about Jeffrey MacDonald and the Interrotron.
+Stephen Colbert interviewed Errol about Jeffrey MacDonald and the Interrotron.

 Lawrence Weschler cogitates with Errol about Poe, monocularity, and Kennedy on Public Books.

-The Washington Post named Believing is Seeing as one of the "Notable Books of 2011".
+The Washington Post named Believing is Seeing as one of their "Notable Books of 2011."

-Believing is Seeing is one of "100 Notable Books of 2011" named by the New York Times.
+The New York Times named Believing is Seeing one of "100 Notable Books of 2011."

 Watch Errol give the annual David Lean Lecture at BAFTA's headquarters in London.